 His wife Maureen (Rachel McAdams) then requests him to quit while he is ahead, fearing that he will endanger himself and his time with his daughter if he carries on this way.
-Being a man brought up in violence and knowing nothing apart from the fame he received from boxing, Billy chooses to ignore this and instead listens to his friends who encourage his rise to fame.
-The champion boxer is then challenged by a young hot-blooded newcomer (Miguel Gomez) who taunts the already fame-obsessed champion into a winner takes all match.
-Before the match even takes place, a violent altercation between the two leave Hope’s wife with a gunshot wound and Hope with a completely devastating hollow in his life.
+Being a man brought up in violence and knowing nothing apart from the fame he received from boxing, Billy chooses to ignore this and instead listens to his friends, who encourage his rise to fame.
+The champion boxer is then challenged by a young, hot-blooded newcomer (Miguel Gomez) who taunts the already fame-obsessed champion into a winner-takes-all match.
+Before the match even takes place, a violent altercation between the two leaves Hope’s wife with a gunshot wound and Hope with a completely devastating hollow in his life.

 Unable to cope with the loss of his wife, he turns to the bottle and finds himself getting barred from his beloved boxing and at risk of losing his daughter forever.
 The movie brilliantly depicts the fallacy of a man blinded by fame.
 It also showcases how violence and love, the two extreme ends of the spectrum, can coexist in someone and how men who live in violence are often saved by the love and gentleness of their children.
-Billy’s ordeals and his way of coping with utter despair seem so real in the movie that we had to dig deeper to find out whether ‘Southpaw’ is based on a true story, and this is what we uncovered.
+Billy’s ordeals and his way of coping with utter despair seem so true in the movie that we had to dig deeper to find out whether ‘Southpaw’ is inspired by a real-life boxer, and this is what we uncovered.

 He also clarified that the relationship between Hope and his daughter would complement that of Eminem’s with his daughter Hailie and that the boxing in the movie would be purely symbolic and would mirror Eminem’s turbulent journey through life.
 Eminem was also set to play the role of Billy Hope in the movie but he was replaced by Jake Gyllenhaal due to his reluctance to act in any movie after ‘8 Mile’.